Skip to main content

 The Role of the Gut Microbiome

 The gut is a critical regulator of metabolic health and systemic inflammation.
 The trillions of microbes in your digestive tract communicate with your brain and immune system.
-An imbalance in these microbes, known as dysbiosis, can contribute to and inflammation.
+An imbalance in these microbes, known as dysbiosis, can contribute to insulin resistance and inflammation.
 Menopause itself can shift the microbiome in a way that favors these negative outcomes.
 Therefore, a metabolically-supportive plan must include strategies for gut health.

 • Dietary Fiber ∞ Prebiotic fibers found in vegetables, legumes, and whole grains feed beneficial gut bacteria.
 These bacteria, in turn, produce short-chain fatty acids (SCFAs) like butyrate, which helps reduce inflammation and strengthen the gut barrier.